kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

 - **Cons**
   - The problem of SGD is that due to the frequent updates and fluctuations, it ultimately complicates that convergence to the exact minimum and will keep overshooting.
-  - This can be solve by slowly decreasing the learning rate $$\epsilon$$, SGD shows the same convergence pattern as standard gradient descent.
+  - This can be solved by slowly decreasing the learning rate $$\epsilon$$, SGD shows the same convergence pattern as standard gradient descent.

 ## Challenges of Gradient Descent
 1. Choosing a proper learning rate is difficult.